-The primary function of the written portion of the exam is to assess the candidate's readiness to take the oral portion, which is the most "comprehensive" part of the exam process.
+The primary function of the written portion of the exam is to assess the student's facility in analyzing, comparing, and interpreting the texts on their lists and assess their preparation for the oral examination (the more "comprehensive" of the two exams).
 After reviewing the written exams, the committee will approve proceeding to the oral if, in its judgment, the written portion suggests the candidate has at least a reasonable chance of passing the oral examination.
 The written examination may be retaken once if the committee so recommends.